-The accounting policies adopted are consistent with those of the previous financial reporting year, except for the following revised and amended PFRS, PAS and Philippine Interpretations, based on the International Financial Reporting Committee Interpretations, which the Company adopted as of January 1, 2017, namely:
+The accounting policies adopted are consistent with those of the previous financial reporting year, except for the following revised and amended PFRS, PAS and Philippine Interpretations, based on the International Financial Reporting Committee Interpretations, which the Company adopted as of January 1, 2017.
+The adoption of these changes are either not relevant to or have no significant impact on the consolidated financial statements, namely:

 - Amendments to PFRS 12, Disclosure of Interests in Other Entities, Clarification of the Scope of the Standard (Part of Annual Improvements to PFRSs 2014-2016 Cycle).
-Adoption of these amendments did not have any impact on the Group's consolidated financial statements - 2.
-Amendments to PAS 7, Statement of Cash Flows, Disclosure Initiative.
-The Group has provided the required information in the Notes to the consolidated financial statements. - Amendments to PAS 12, Income Taxes, Recognition of Deferred Tax Assets for Unrealized Losses
+Adoption of these amendments did not have any impact on the Group's consolidated financial statements; - Amendments to PAS 7, Statement of Cash Flows, Disclosure Initiative.
+The Corporation has provided the required information in the Notes to the 2017 consolidated financial statements; and - Amendments to PAS 12, Income Taxes, Recognition of Deferred Tax Assets for Unrealized Losses

-The Group applied the amendments restrospectively.
-However, their application has no effect on the Group's financial position and performance as the Group has no deductible temporary differences or assets that are in the scope of the amendments.
+The abovementioned amendments were applied retrospectively.
+However, their application has no effect on the Corporation's financial position and performance as the Corporation has no deductible temporary differences or assets that are in the scope of the amendments.

-The above changes were disclosed in the Consolidated Audited Financial Statements of the Corporation as of December 31, 2017.
+The above changes were disclosed in the Consolidated Audited Financial Statements of the Company as of December 31, 2017.